recastnavigation/recastnavigation/README.md

 ## ⚖ License

-Recast & Detour is licensed under ZLib license.
+Recast & Detour is licensed under the ZLib license.
 See [License.txt](License.txt) for more.